readthedocs/website/content/posts/ai-crawlers-abuse.md

 ## AI crawler abuse

-I want to start off with a few examples of the types of abuse we are seeing:
+Here are a few examples of the types of abuse we are seeing:

 ### 73 TB in March 2024 from one crawler

 **One crawler downloaded 73 TB of htmlzip files in May 2024, with almost 10 TB in a single day**.
 This cost us over $5,000 in bandwidth charges, and we had to block the crawler.
-We emailed this company, reporting a bug in their crawler, and we're working on them reimbursing us for the costs.
+We emailed this company, reporting a bug in their crawler, and we're working with them on reimbursing us for the costs.

 ![AI Crawler abuse, May 2024](/images/posts/bandwidth-may-2024.png)